 Send all materials or monetary donations to Animal Services, 8315 Byrum Dr, Charlotte 28217.
 Checks need to be made out to City of Charlotte and earmark it for "Dog Coats".

 If you would like to get your kids involved in a "coat cutting party", and/or can help sew coats please contact AC&C's Julia Conner at firstname.lastname@example.org.

 *Kids make make cat scatchers at home for our shelter cats:

 Any cat loves to scratch their nails on cardboard and trees.
 Why?
 It's to help them trim their nails and keep them sharp to fend of enemies.
 It's also a good source of stretching their muscles.
 Kids can make these right at home with easy to find material.
 Watch the two YouTube videos on how to make your own:

 Dog House Program

 *Kids in 4-H or Scouts who need to earn a building badge can build dog houses to help the animals in their community.

-Often times our Animal Control Officers come across dog owners who don’t realize the laws and ordinances regarding proper pet containment and provisions for dogs who live outside.
+Often times our Animal Services Officers come across dog owners who don’t realize the laws and ordinances regarding proper pet containment and provisions for dogs who live outside.
 We educate these owners on the proper needs their dog.
 One of the most important needs is proper shelter.
 Sometimes owners simply can’t afford even the most basic shelter.